-Stocked with a mix of silver fish to about 1lbs 8oz, Marsh holds roach, rudd, bream, perch, golden and green tench and, more unusually, a head of barbel and ide.
+Stocked with a mix of silver fish, Marsh holds roach, rudd, ide, bream, perch, golden and green tench and, more unusually, a head of barbel averaging between 8lbs and 9lbs.
 There are also a few escapee carp from Pump Lake.

 How to get there...